BrilliantBrilliant/SimpleElastix/Documentation/Sphinx/GettingStarted.rst

 Getting Started
 ===============

 This page explains how to install SimpleElastix.
-The process involves compiling the C++ project and linking against a target language from which you would like to use SimpleElastix.
+The process involves compiling the C++ project and linking against a target language from which we would like to use SimpleElastix.
 SimpleElastix can be linked against Python, Java, R, Ruby, Octave, Lua, Tcl and C#.

 .. _Linux:

 SuperBuild On Linux
 -------------------

 SimpleElastix can be compiled with the SuperBuild.
-The SuperBuild is a script that automatically downloads and install any dependencies so you can don't have to install elastix, ITK or SWIG on beforehand.
-The only thing you need is CMake, git and a compiler toolchain.
-To build SimpleElastix, use the following commands to download the code and start the build:
+The SuperBuild is a script that automatically downloads and install any dependencies so we can don't have to install elastix, ITK or SWIG on beforehand.
+The only thing we need is CMake, git and a compiler toolchain.
+To build SimpleElastix, we use the following commands to download the code and start the build:

 ::